NSHipster/articles/2014-04-14-xcode-plugins.md

 Xcode's plugin architecture is based on a number of private frameworks specific to Xcode, including DVTKit & IDEKit.
 A [complete list](https://github.com/luisobo/Xcode5-RuntimeHeaders) can be derived by running [`class-dump`](http://stevenygard.com/projects/class-dump/) on the Xcode app bundle.

-> Using private frameworks would, of course, is verboten on the AppStore, but since plugins aren't distributed through these channels, developers are welcome to use whatever they want, however they want to.
+> Using private frameworks would be, of course, verboten on the AppStore, but since plugins aren't distributed through these channels, developers are welcome to use whatever they want, however they want to.

 To get started on your own plugin, download the [Xcode5 Plugin Template](https://github.com/kattrali/Xcode5-Plugin-Template), using the other available plugins and class-dump'd headers as a guide for what can be done, and how to do it.